hltdi/HornMorpho/README.md

 - `'root'`

 	For nouns this is the same as the lemma.
-For Amharic and Tigrinya verbs, it consists of the consonants in the verb's root, followed by a letter representing the root's class.
+For Amharic, Tigrinya, and Tigre verbs, it consists of the consonants in the verb's root, followed by a letter representing the root's class.
 For some Amharic roots, HM uses the characters እ or ይ to represent consonants that were pronounced at some point in the language's history but now only affect the particular vowels that appear.

 		(39)